floweralicee/floweralicee/README.md

 - Hi, I’m ALICE 🌸

 - What I built in 2026 Q2:

+- X Post Generator:
+- Hacking X viral formats for your startup in real time with your unique voice.

 - Alice Stack:
 - 1. track lifemaxxing moments with GitHub streak